-The types of taxes involved in running a business are numerous, and make keeping track of it all a difficult task.
-The IRS collects 940 and 941 payroll taxes, 1120 corporate income and federal excise taxes, among others.
-Most states have their own version of IRS taxes in addition to their own types of tax like sales tax, withholding, unemployment and more.
+The types of taxes involved in running a business, even a small business, are numerous and make keeping track of it all a difficult task.
+The IRS collects 940 and 941 payroll taxes, 1120 corporate income, and federal excise taxes, among others.
+Most states have their own version of IRS taxes in addition to their own types of taxes like sales tax, withholding, unemployment, and more.
 This makes it hard to keep up and easy to fall behind.

 Business Tax Relief Experts

 Because the government has vast power to seize bank accounts and assets, it is especially important for a business behind on taxes to get professional help.
 Every day we receive calls from business owners who have found their bank accounts literally empty from a bank levy.
 There are so many ways for a business to fall behind on taxes that we have made business tax relief our specialty.
 While we do handle personal tax problems as well, 80% of the work we do at Larson Tax Relief is the more complicated work of business tax relief.